hwborchers/ctv-numericalmath/README.md

 -   Package [numbers](https://cran.r-project.org/package=numbers) provides functions for factorization, prime numbers, twin primes, primitive roots, modular inverses, extended GCD, etc. Included are some number-theoretic functions like divisor functions or Euler's Phi function.
 -   [contfrac](https://cran.r-project.org/package=contfrac) contains various utilities for evaluating continued fractions and partial convergents.
 -   [magic](https://cran.r-project.org/package=magic) creates and investigates magical squares and hypercubes, including functions for the manipulation and analysis of arbitrarily dimensioned arrays.
+-   Package [freegroup](https://cran.r-project.org/package=freegroup) provides functionality for manipulating elements of a free group including juxtaposition, inversion, multiplication by a scalar, power operations, and Tietze forms.
 -   The [partitions](https://cran.r-project.org/package=partitions) package enumerates additive partitions of integers, including restricted and unequal partitions.
 -   [permutations](https://cran.r-project.org/package=permutations) treats permutations as invertible functions of finite sets and includes several mathematical operations on them.
 -   Package [combinat](https://cran.r-project.org/package=combinat) generates all permutations or all combinations of a certain length of a set of elements (i.e. a vector); it also computes binomial coefficients.
 -   Package [arrangements](https://cran.r-project.org/package=arrangements) provides generators and iterators for permutations, combinations and partitions.
 The iterators allow users to generate arrangements in a fast and memory efficient manner.
 Permutations and combinations can be drawn with/without replacement and support multisets.
 -   [RcppAlgos](https://cran.r-project.org/package=RcppAlgos/index.html) provides flexible functions for generating combinations or permutations of a vector with or without constraints.
 The extension package [bigIntegerAlgos](../packages/bigIntegerAlgos) features a quadratic sieve algorithm for completely factoring large integers.
 -   Package [Zseq](https://cran.r-project.org/package=Zseq) generates well-known integer sequences; the 'gmp' package is adopted for computing with arbitrarily large numbers.
-Every function has on its help page a hyperlink to the corresponding entry in the On-Line Encyclopedia of Integer Sequences (\[OEIS\](https://oeis.org/)).
+Every function has on its help page a hyperlink to the corresponding entry in the On-Line Encyclopedia of Integer Sequences ( [OEIS](https://oeis.org/)).

 **Multi-Precision Arithmetic and Symbolic Mathematics**